-A lot or a little?
+A Lot or a Little?

 Parents need to know that Not So Normal Norbert is a lighthearted blend of fantasy and science fiction for reluctant readers by publishing juggernaut James Patterson.
 The mild content is fine for big kids and up.
-Tweens and middle-schoolers will especially relate to the themes about the pressure to conform vs. expression of creativity and individuality.
+Tweens and middle-schoolers will especially relate to the themes about the pressure to conform vs. the expression of creativity and individuality.
 Norbert is separated from his parents, who've disappeared, but lives with loving relatives.
 He imagines scary what-ifs like poisonous snakes, scary aliens, and fantasy creatures, but they stay firmly in his imagination.
 An adult couple kiss a couple of times and Norbert (12) gets his first kiss on the lips, but they're not described.
-There are vague romantic feelings, kissing on cheeks and foreheads, some holding hands, and hugging.
+There are vague romantic feelings, kissing on cheek and forehead, some holding hands, and hugging.
 There's no strong language but rare bodily function humor and a few uses of "butt."
 Norbert's a positive role model for leadership qualities and for learning to not let his fears get the best of him.

-James Patterson and Joey Green create another fun, funny middle-school book that reluctant readers, especially boys, are sure to enjoy.
+James Patterson and Joey Green create another fun, funny middle school book that reluctant readers, especially boys, are sure to enjoy.
 But don't be fooled by Not So Normal Norbert's grim-sounding setup of a dystopian future and a kid looking for his lost parents.
 Big kids and up will find a lot of laughs, suspense, and adventure waiting for them among the "Astro-Nuts" of planet Zorquat 3.

 Zeroing in on the anxiety and pressure kids feel to be like everyone else, the novel encourages them to let their imaginations run wild and to express their individuality and creativity freely in constructive ways.
 The authors keep it light here; there's not a lot of depth, and most characters besides Norbert are more types than real-seeming and relatable.
 But the humor, adventure, and lively illustrations will make this book enjoyable for reluctant readers, and hints about a future rescue mission will have them eagerly hoping for more from Norbert.

-- Genre: Science Fiction
+Science Fiction Books

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.See how we rate